Life in Aotearoa New Zealand

 New Zealand Immigration

 You should budget $300 or more per week for living costs in addition to rent or homestay accommodation costs.
-Calculate what your typical living costs may be on the New Zealand Education website.

-Homestays with a family, where you live with a New Zealand family in their home, is a popular option for international students.
+Homestays is with a family, where you live with a New Zealand family in their home, is a popular option for international students.
 You are provided with a furnished room and meals and enjoy the company of the family or homestay host.

 Private boarding is similar to family homestays, but without being included into the family environment.
 There may be other students at the house as well.